cbalderama/QA-Tester-Portfolio/README.md

 ## Tools
 #### Jira
-• Able to create clear and concise bug reports
+• Able to create clear and concise bug reports.

-• Know how to create and and track projects
+• Know how to create and and track projects.

 #### Eclipse
-•Able to setup and configure IDE to manage test automation projects
+•Able to setup and configure IDE to manage test automation projects.

 #### Selenium
 • Write and configure scripts with the Selenium Framework for test automation.